jasonyu0100/convers.me/misc/concept.md

 In a dimly lit forest, a worm squirmed and struggled.
 Its form morphed and crackled.

 A bird.
 A fly.
+A tiger.

-So witchcraft run amock in a span of an hour.
+Some witchcraft run amock in the span of an hour.

 Taylor watched from afar, eyes aghast.
-She had planted the seed.
+She had plant the seed.
 It was hers, but on borrowed time.
-Who knew when, transfiguration and the phase would come to abrupt ends.
+Who knew when transfiguration would end.

+When the next phase arrived it would be abrupt.
-Mentors said to wait and see.
-And, when the time was right, spring the trap.

-Surround, encircle and expose to glaring rays of light.
-This was the art.
+Mentors said, to wait and see.
+And when the time was right, spring the trap Surround, encircle and expose to glaring rays of light.
+This was the art

-A tiger, an antelope, a bee.
-The fear crept.
+A tiger, an antelope, a now a bee.
+Fear crept.
 Could it be?

 "Sarah".
 You've been standing there for too long.

 It was her mentor.

-"You've done well, now just say 'when' and it will happen."
+"You've done well... just say 'when' and it will happen."

 "Why not let it linger, Fang?"

-"You can just leave it be in that case, you'll be left without the control you desire."
+"You can just leave it be in that case, you'll be left without the control or the desire, so just say when."

-"So just say when"

 A fox?
 A fly?
-When would it be ready.

-Now was the time for action.
+A demon.

+It would make itself known.